Michael-David-Lam/Computer-Vision-Model/README.md

-# Computer Vision Model 🚗🔍
+# Computer Vision Project - Autonomous Raspberry Pi Robot 🚗🔍

 This project showcases a complete computer vision pipeline for an autonomous robot car powered by a Raspberry Pi and webcam.
 The system is designed to detect road signs in real time and make navigation decisions using a trained YOLO model.